-The affirmative vote of a majority of the votes properly cast either in person or by proxy at the Annual Meeting is required to ratify our Bylaws.
+The affirmative vote of a majority of the shares present in person or by proxy at the Annual Meeting and entitled to vote is required to ratify our Bylaws.
 Abstentions and broker non-votes will have no direct effect on the outcome of this proposal.